 Preharvest adequate cultural practices are very important to give a quality product which keeps better in postharvest life.
+Also, correct maturity at harvest for each product is of relevant importance for subsequent storage life and eating quality.
 In addition, correct harvest measures provide reduction of postharvest losses.